-At Uncle Buck, customers can apply to borrow up to £1,000 and repay in monthly instalments with the option to repay early at any point.

-Most customers select their repayment date on the last working day of the month because this is usually when they receive their salary from work and will have money available in their account.

-**Draft 3:** At Uncle Buck, customers can apply to borrow up to £1,000 and repay in monthly instalments with the option to repay early at any point.
+At Uncle Buck, customers can apply to borrow up to £1,000 and repay in weekly, fortnightly or monthly instalments with the option to repay early at any point.

 Most customers select their repayment date on the last working day of the month because this is usually when they receive their salary from work and will have money available in their account.